 One of the curious features of this city is that it is located in the same place where it was initially founded over a thousand years before the Spanish Conquest.

 During the pre-Hispanic period, Quetzaltenango was a Quiché center called “Xelajú”, meaning “Under the Ten Hills”.
-Quetzaltenango is a Nahuatl-origin word that means “Place of Quetzal birds”.
+Although some references state the meaning as “Place of the Ten Deer”.
+Quetzaltenango is a Nahuatl-origin word that means “Under the wall of the Quetzal”.
 Accounts of the time of the Conquest tell that the conqueror of Guatemala informed that when the Quiché prince Tecún Umán died, he was wearing an emerald-green suit made of quetzal feathers, for which the newly founded Spanish city was named Quetzaltenango.

 City of Quetzaltenango

 “Xela” is located 206 kilometers (128 miles) from Guatemala City, and is reached by taking the Pan-American E Highway, or 234 kilometers via the international Pacific highway.
 Due to its strategic location, many children whose homes are as far as 150km from the city move to Quetzaltenango to further their studies.
 For this reason, this city has the greatest amount of educational centers in the country.
 It is currently considered as the second most important city of Guatemala, due to its size, industrial, cultural, and commercial activity.
 It has preserved its colonial architecture.